Rollage: Efficient Rolling Average Algorithm to Estimate ARMA Models for Big Time Series Data: Introduction

-The structure of this paper is as follows: \cref{sec:Background} introduces three times series models utilised in this paper, namely \texttt{AR}, \texttt{MA} and \texttt{ARMA} models, and covers their important properties and estimation techniques.
-Motivated by \cref{thm:lim_dist_MLE}, \cref{sec:TheoreticalResults} introduces the concept of a rolling average and subsequently develops a new methodology to estimate \texttt{ARMA} models, appropriately called \texttt{Rollage} algorithm. \cref{sec:empirical_results} illustrates the efficacy of the new methodology by implementing it on several synthetic big time series data and comparing it to existing methodology. \cref{sec:Conclusion} concludes the paper and addresses future work.
+The structure of this paper is as follows: \cref{sec:Background} introduces three times series models utilized in this paper, namely \texttt{AR}, \texttt{MA} and \texttt{ARMA} models, and covers their important properties and estimation techniques. \cref{sec:TheoreticalResults} introduces the concept of a rolling average, derives its theoretical results, and develops a new methodology to estimate \texttt{AR}, \texttt{MA}, and \texttt{ARMA} models, appropriately called \texttt{Rollage} algorithm. \cref{sec:empirical_results} illustrates the efficacy of the new methodology by implementing it on several synthetic big time series data and comparing it to existing methodology. \cref{sec:Conclusion} concludes the paper and addresses future work.